kubernetes/website/content/en/blog/_posts/2021-12-01-kubernetes-1.22-release-interview.md

 **CRAIG BOX: One to share between them.**

 SAVITHA RAGHUNATHAN: I started making a blanket for my dad.
 And it became so heavy, I might have to just pick up some lighter yarn.
-I still don't know the differences between different kind of yarns and how to do stuff, but I'm getting better.
+I still don't know the differences between different kinds of yarns, but I'm getting better.

 I started out because I wanted to make these little toys.
 They call them [amigurumi](https://en.wikipedia.org/wiki/Amigurumi) in the crochet world.
 I wanted to make them.
 That's why I started out.
 I'm trying.
 I made [a little cat](https://twitter.com/KubernetesPod/status/1423188323347177474/photo/2) which doesn't look like a cat, but it is a cat.
 I have to tell everyone that it's a cat so that they don't mock me later, but.